Toolkit

 The Pollution Team worked with School B to run a range of workshops and events.

-for lessons and events, planned staffing and advertised the scheme.
-An application was also made for an event on the road outside the school (a six week minimum time period is required for these applications).
+Before the event the school liaised with the council and an external organisation on times for lessons and events, planned staffing and advertised the scheme.
+Anย applicationย was also made for an event on the road outside the school (a six week minimum time period is required for these applications).

 School C

-The road outside School C– once blighted by traffic and high speeds – was rebalanced in favour of children and local people, with wider footways, traffic calming to cut vehicle speeds, brightly painted areas and new plants and seating.
+The road outside School Cโ€“ once blighted by traffic and high speeds โ€“ was rebalanced in favour of children and local people, with wider footways, traffic calming to cut vehicle speeds, brightly painted areas and new plants and seating.

 School D